RSR02/aDMeAssingment1/README.md

 # User Card Grid

 This project is a simple web application that displays user cards in a responsive grid layout.
-The users are fetched from the [Reqres](https://reqres.in) API.

 ## Features